 We foster a more purposeful interpretation of a library.
 At Tatva, a library is not confined to a single 4-walled repository.
-While knowledge itself is not absolute, why a place be?
+While knowledge itself is not absolute, why should a place for knowledge be?

-Apart from in-class libraries, there is a big central library that includes an extensive collection of books, educational DVDs, audio medias, magazines, newspapers, encyclopedias, dictionaries and atlases.
+Apart from in-class libraries, there is a big central library that includes an extensive collection of books, educational DVDs, audio medias, magazines, newspapers, encyclopaedias, dictionaries and atlases.

 Books impart knowledge; but a much better way to learning is by performing a direct experiment of the theories.
 Going by the proverb, “Practice makes a man perfect”, we have accommodated advanced laboratory facilities to help each child learn and explore things that are taught in class rooms.